insure logo

 While most states do not legally require car insurance and registration to be under the same name, insurance companies often prefer this, and it may be mandated by specific policies.

-Understanding these requirements and exceptions, such as in cases of leased or financed vehicles, is crucial to avoid legal issues and ensure adequate coverage.
+Understanding these requirements and exceptions, such as those for leased or financed vehicles, is crucial to avoid legal issues and ensure adequate coverage.
 Always check with your insurance provider and the state’s motor vehicle department to understand the specific regulations and requirements.

 ZIP Code Please enter valid ZIP